LoicKonan/3013-Algorithms-Konan/Assignments/A04/README.md

 ## Assignment 4 - Commenting C++ Code
 ### Loic Konan
 #### Description:
-This assignment is more about breaking the ice with github, and to learn how comment future programs and projects.
+This assignment is more about breaking the ice with github, and to learn how comment future programs.

 ### Files